The DATEPART function in MS SQL Server

 SQL DATEPART table

-To get the record of each row in the table for date parts, you may also use the query without WHERE clause.
+To get the record of each row in the table for date parts, you may also use the query without the WHERE clause.

 Author - Atiq Zia

 Atiq is the writer at jquery-az.com, an online tutorial website started in 2014.
 With a passion for coding and solutions, I navigate through various languages and frameworks.
-Follow along as we unravel the mysteries of coding together!
+Follow along as we solve the mysteries of coding together!